 You need the Real Category Management plugin to get folders for all (custom) post types.
 It is a premium plugin for a few dollars, but it saves you a lot of time and provides updates and support for a one-time payment.

 - Go to codecanyon.net to buy Real Category Management.
-Before buying the plugin, you can create a free test drive to test all functions of the plugin and see if it is suitable for your purpose.
+Before buying the plugin, you can create a free sandbox to test all functions of the plugin and see if it is suitable for your purpose.

 - Download the plugin after purchase and unpack the ZIP file.